seongjiko/CPR-estimator/README.md

 ### Prerequisites

-The software runs on Python version 3.7 and above, but below version 3.11.
+The software runs on Python version 3.8

 CUDA must be installed for GPU environment support.
 You can confirm this by running the following Python code: